 TL;DR

-To install FFmpeg on Ubuntu, you can try these methods:
+To install FFmpeg Ubuntu, follow these steps:

 - Update and upgrade your Ubuntu system: